isc-projects/bind9/doc/arm/reference.rst

 must be defined at the top level.

 The :term:`server_key`, also known as the key name, is a domain name that uniquely identifies the key.
-It can be used in a ``server`` statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.
+It can be used in a :namedconf:ref:`server` statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.